 ShweShwe while a symbol of South Africa is not owned by African people, nor did it originate from African culture.
 We will use it because it is beautiful, we will use it because it does “represent” South

 Africa, we will use it because it is better than using something Chinese that creates nothing for us, not even a cleaning job.
 But we go into these things with no false illusions.
-On the BEE certificate for Da Gama textiles ownership states 40% Black.
+On the BEE certificate for Da Gama textiles ownership states 40%, Black.
 But this was a Post-apartheid trick.
 Because Black does not mean African.
 Black is a political term that includes Chinese, Indians and others.
 It is what happens when you are confused about your own identity and allow others to control your identity.
-BEE is flawed since it does not differentiate between Indian and African giving the false impression that Africans actually have a larger market share than they really have.
+BEE is flawed since it does not differentiate between Indians and African giving a false impression that Africans actually have a larger market share than they really have.

-Wikipedia: The textile and clothing industries provide the single source of growth in Bangladesh’s rapidly developing economy.
+Wikipedia: The textile and clothing industries provide a single source of growth in Bangladesh’s rapidly developing economy.
 Exports of textiles and garments are the principal source of foreign exchange earnings.
 By 2002 exports of textiles, clothing, and ready-made garments (RMG) accounted for 77% of Bangladesh’s total merchandise exports.
 By 2013, about 4 million people, mostly women, worked in Bangladesh’s $19 billion-a-year industry, export-oriented ready-made garment (RMG) industry.
 Bangladesh is second only to China, the world’s second-largest apparel exporter of western brands.
 Sixty percent of the export contracts of western brands are with European buyers and about forty percent with American buyers.
 Only 5% of textile factories are owned by foreign investors, with most of the production being controlled by Bengali investors.
 Now what about Africa?
 How many factories in South Africa are owned by African people? or even Lesotho?